sd-omkar/hpc_benchmarks/spmv/charm/README.md

 **Sample benchmarking process:**
 	1. Deploy some input matrices anywhere and make a subfolder `bench` in the directory where `spmv` is.
-	2. Edit `bench2.py` to have the list of input files in variable `inFiles`.
+	2. Edit `bench.py` to have the list of input files you want to use in variable `inFiles`.
+Set the subfolder where you want your logs to be written (`outdir1`), make sure it exists.
-	3. Run `bench2.py`, logs will be written to subfolder `bench`.
+	3. Run `bench.py`.
-	4. Run `parselog.py > results.csv` to save statistics, open in Excel.
+	4. Run `parselog.py outdir > results.csv` to save statistics where outdir is the folder specified in `bench.py`, open in Excel.

 ## Known issues ##